okta/terraform-provider-okta/docs/data-sources/everyone_group.md

 # Data Source: okta_everyone_group

-Get the `Everyone` group from Okta.
+Use this data source to retrieve the `Everyone` group from Okta.
+The same can be achieved with the `okta_group` data source with `name = "Everyone"`.
+This is simply a shortcut.

 ## Example Usage